Research Excellence Framework, 2014: Department 10th in the UK for Research Intensity

 “In less than 10 years the department has become a solid presence in the discipline.
-Our researchers have produced some wonderful books and scientific articles pushing new frontiers in knowledge about politics and international relations.
-We fully expect our young researchers to blossom in the coming few years and make a major impact on politics and international relations.
-PIR submitted its entire research staff to the REF2014 and we are delighted to see that excellence across the department has been indicated in our REF2014 result. ”
+We are now entering into a period of accelerated growth as we look forward to a further expansion in size and to the roll-out of new research centres based on the expansion of existing, and the development of new, clusters of research excellence within the Department.
+As our young researchers continue to produce work of internationally recognized quality in the coming years we expect that they will have a significant impact on politics and international relations.
+PIR submitted its entire research staff to the REF2014 and we are delighted to see that excellence across the department has been indicated in our REF2014 result.”

 The REF also confirmed that Royal Holloway as a whole sits within the top 25% of universities in the UK for research which is rated ‘world-leading’ or ‘internationally excellent.’

-Five departmental research units provide strong foci for much of our research.
+Our departmental research centre and units provide strong foci for much of our research.
 Each brings together internationally regarded researchers and a growing community of PhD students, and seeks to build networks with other research centres in the national and international spheres.

 The Centre for European Politics

 Led by Giacomo Benedetto, the Centre for European Politics produces research in two principal areas: the study of democracy in Europe, and Europe as an actor in world politics.
 It has hosted a number of high-profile speakers and organised numerous research events.
 The CEP establishes collaborative links with academics, research institutes, and NGOs both in the UK and abroad.
 The CEP has particular strengths in:

 - the theory and workings of the European Union

 - Europe’s global role